Elkfox/Focus/docs/_documentation/about.md

 category: "about"
 ---

-Focus is a minimal popup, modal, overlay, notification, drawer and dialogue window plugin built by [Elkfox](https://www.elkfox.com).
+Focus is a minimal popup, modal, overlay, notification, drawer, accordion and dialogue window plugin built by [Elkfox](https://www.elkfox.com).

 ### Requirements